Skip to main content

 Things to note:

 • Fields with a Union type are converted to the first (not None) type listed in the union.
-E.g. status: Union[int, str] results in a bigint column.
+For example, status: Union[int, str] results in a bigint column.

-• list, dict and nested pydantic model fields will use the complex type which means they'll be stored as a JSON object in the database instead of creating child tables.
+• list, dict, and nested Pydantic model fields will use the json type, which means they'll be stored as a JSON object in the database instead of creating nested tables.

 from typing import ClassVar